 Gluten Free Orange, Cranberry Scones

 Once the log has been shaped, using a knife that has been lightly oiled, cut into 8 triangles.
 Transfer these to a your baking sheet and lightly spray the top of each scone with oil.
 Sprinkle with more coconut sugar and pop em in the oven.

 Look at how gorgeous these scones are…

-My favorite brand of butter is by a company called Vital Farms and you can find it at Whole Foods, Sprouts or if you live in Los Angeles or Orange County here at my favorite grocery delivery service Milk and Eggs Grocery Delivery Service.
+My favorite brand of grass-fed butter is by a company called Vital Farms and you can find it at Whole Foods, Sprouts or if you live in Los Angeles or Orange County here at my favorite grocery delivery service Milk and Eggs Grocery Delivery Service.